 FAQs regarding General Dog Nutrition

-- What foods should dogs avoid? – There are more foods that dogs should avoid than could ever be listed here.
-Some common human foods that are poisonous to dogs are chocolate, caffeine, onions, garlic, and sweetcorn.
+What foods should dogs avoid? – There are more foods that dogs should avoid than could ever be listed here.
+Some common human foods that are poisonous to dogs are chocolate, caffeine, onions, garlic, tamarind and sweetcorn.
 Check with a veterinary website before you feed your dog anything that isn't marketed as canine food.

-- Is Grain Free Dog Food Really Better? – Dogs have been found to have trouble digesting grains and therefore grain-free foods can help aid digestion.
+Is Grain Free dog food really better? – Dogs have been found to have trouble digesting grains and therefore grain-free foods can help aid digestion.
 A grain-free diet for your dog will also mean that you are likely buying formulas with higher levels of vegetables, fiber, and proteins.
 This will help the development of your dog's coat and skin, as well as provide your dog with more energy.
 A grain-free diet has however recently been linked to a small increase in canine heart disease.

-- What dog foods are causing heart problems? – The FDA has recently begun to investigate how grain-free canine formulas might increase the risk of canine heart disease.
+What dog foods are causing heart problems? – The FDA has recently begun to investigate how grain-free canine formulas might increase the risk of canine heart disease.
 It's still too early to come to any major conclusions, but we will keep an eye out on this story as it develops.